A fictional travelogue; four minutes to read.

 From under an overhang of cypress trees, through the misty fog, my eyes scan the bald head of the Palace of Fine Arts, gleaming white yachts berthed at the St. Francis Yacht Club, the Golden Gate Bridge, Sausalito, Angel Island, Alcatraz and the hundreds of sailboats tacking and playing like waterborne squirrels.

 I sense, without bothering to look, the approaching sun off my right shoulder.
 Far off vistas gradually unfog themselves.
 Then, without a murmur, the sun hits my eyes like a high intensity flashlight.
-The warmth is welcome, but only touches my fingers and forehead.
+The warmth is welcome, but only touches my exposed fingers and forehead.